HumanSignal/label-studio-sdk/examples/migrate_ls_to_ls/README.md

 # How it works?

 1. Get all projects from source LS (or specific projects)
-2. Get all users from these projects
+2. Get all users from the organization
 3. Create all users with the same emails, first names and last names on the target LS instance
 4. For each project: